ChuloAI/code-it/README.md

 **Note that the Mixin does not work as well as the task execution tool.**

-The model quite often fails to use the new actions appropriately.
+The local models quite often fails to use the new actions appropriately, so even this example does not yet work as you would expect.

 Code from: https://github.com/paolorechia/learn-langchain/blob/main/langchain_app/agents/coder_plot_chart_mixin_test.py